karanphil/mt_diffusion/subject_hc25_debug.md

 So the subject 25 (hc25 and hc25r) has very a thin CC, with hyperintensities on the T1 also.
 Thus, fsl-fast has trouble segmenting a proper WM mask in the middle part of the CC.
 To fix this, I computed a supplementary mask with the FA, using a threshold of FA>=0.5.
 I did the union of both wm_mask.nii.gz and this fa_thr_0p5.nii.gz.
 Here are the command:

+!!!
+Don't forget to remove all files that you want to overwrite using the scripts, as we look for already existing data before launch !!!

 ```
 # In the main directory of the project (mt-diff-mcgill), do:
 main_dir=$(pwd -P);